-Lunch time in an old private house surrounded by beautiful mountains.
+There are some good restaurants surrounded by beautiful mountains.
 You can enjoy a variety of handmade rice balls and buffet-style obanzai made from a wide variety of local organic vegetables.
 The fresh vegetables from Ohara are becoming increasingly popular among famous chefs in Kyoto.
 The café also has a wonderful view of the town’s nature.
-This restaurant is suitable for vegetarians and vegans.
+Some restaurants are suitable for vegetarians and vegans.

 Head to Jakko-in Temple with a view of the peaceful countryside of Ohara.